Jakst3r/ember-basic-template-helpers/README.md

 ```

 #### `lowercase`
-Takes a string of any case and return the same string in uppercase
+Takes a string of any case and return the same string in lowercase

 ```hbs
 {{lowercase 'string'}}